Request Assessment

 Your Contact Us page should not be the only destination for a user to get in touch, but it should be the most comprehensive option for a user to reach out if they didn’t successfully navigate to a more specific landing page such as a BOFU content offer or support center.

-If a user navigates to your Contact Us page, their goal is to get in touch with a member of your company that can help them solve a problem or answer a question.
+If a user navigates to your Contact Us page, their goal is to get in touch with a member of your company who can help them solve a problem or answer a question.
+Here is a quick reference to making a high-CRO landing page:

 13 Contact Us Page Examples